Riverside Plaza: History

 Gloria Segal recalled the sequence of events that led to Cedar-Riverside being the nation's first New Town-In Town: “In February of 1970 we proposed a first stage project to the Minneapolis Housing and Redevelopment Authority.
 Preliminary approval was given in April of 1970.
 That spring a number of people began urging us to consider a New Communities loan guarantee application.
 A preliminary application was submitted in June and accepted in August of 1970.
 Final application documents were then prepared and a letter of commitment for a $24,000,000 guarantee was received June 28, 1971.”
 The project was to include housing for a range of incomes: 117 public housing units, 552 units subsidized by the FHA 236 program, 408 units targeted at middle-income tenants, and 223 “semiluxury” units.

+The complex was thus initially a mixed-housing initiative earmarked for both high-income and low-income residents, including renters and leasers.

+The original plan changed, however.
+Federal housing regulations initially placed all the semi-luxury units in a single building with additional amenities, creating a divide between residents and fostering an "us versus them" mentality.
+Another building was primarily home to residents of color, many of whom requested to live near others of their race, despite the developers' goal of promoting racial integration.
+With 40% of the complex's residents being students, turnover was expected, but a survey of first-year tenants revealed that 80% intended to stay for no more than two years, which hindered the development of a strong community.

+The original plan was to build a pedestrian bridge across Cedar Avenue to connect with a future Cedar Square East, but since that was never built, just a stub remains.
+New residents of Cedar-Riverside, including students and counter-culture activists, organized a number of protests that ultimately slowed down large-scale development plans.
+Instead, they advocated for a vision that focused on preserving historic buildings and supporting local businesses, rather than replacing them.